 In accordance with the provisions of the Rehabilitation Act of 1973, and other applicable laws and regulations, Colorado College will not discriminate against any student employee or applicant because of physical disabilities.
-The college will consider requests for reasonable accommodations for a student employee's disability.
-If you need an accommodation, it is your responsibility to make an accommodation request.
-You may make the request through your immediate supervisor and contact Human Resources.
+The college will consider requests for reasonable accommodation for a student employee's disability.
+If you need accommodation, it is your responsibility to make an accommodation request.
+Student employees may make the request through their immediate supervisor and contact Human Resources.